volesen/flask-tus/README.md

 For the model, "MongoengineUpload", MD5 can be calculated and set for the upload by accesing the property `MD5` which could be done on the `flask_tus.on_completion` method, but should be done on by a task in production.

 ## Custom models
-Custom models can be added by supporting
+Custom models and features can be added by suppling a custom repository in the instantiation of the extensions object.

-For the MongoDB model, the collection will be named `uploads`.

 # CLI